ppy/osu-wiki/news/2023/2023-11-03-interview-with-ephemeral.md

 date: 2023-11-03 00:00:00 +0000
 ---

+Come join us to delve into the science and magnets behind medals with Ephemeral, osu!'s strongest seagull!

+![](meow)

 Ephemeral, joining the game in August of 2009, has taken an active part in the development of osu!, hitting a large amount of milestones in the game.
 He has made one of the game's most popular beatmaps, acted as a key role in the development of the Mapping Assistance Team (MAT), and even developed many key features in the game that are still used today!
 Presently, he has a role of a Community Manager.
 A few medal hunters decided to organize an interview, which anyone could attend to ask any and all questions their souls had, as well as learn more about this well-accomplished member of this game.

-![](meow)

 On October 28th, the [osu!
 Medal Hunters](https://discord.gg/8qpNTs6) Discord server staff hosted an interview with [Ephemeral](https://osu.ppy.sh/users/102335), and this newspost will highlight some of the best questions that were asked here!
 If you wish to view the recording of the full event, you may do so [here](https://youtu.be/OHWbFpPoTJI).